rderooy/dosbox-x-wiki/Guide:MS-DOS.md

 Starting with MS-DOS 4 the process to create a HDD image with DOSBox-X, should be easier.
 But unfortunately there is some kind of compatibility issue between DOSBox-X and the MS-DOS 4.0x installer.
 If you let DOSBox-X create a image that is already partitioned and formatted the MS-DOS 4.0x installer will not offer the option to install to the HDD.

 In these examples we still use a 32MB HDD.
 MS-DOS 4.0x supports HDDs up to 4,095MB split into two partitions of 2,047MB and 2,048MB respectively.
-Since DOSBox-X supports only HDD images with primary partitions, 2,047MB should be our effective maximum HDD size, but through testing it was found that the ``FORMAT`` command supplied with MS-DOS 4.0x cannot handle drives larger than 2,019MB.
+Since DOSBox-X supports only HDD images with primary partitions, 2,047MB should be our effective maximum HDD size, but through testing it was found that the FORMAT command supplied with MS-DOS 4.0x cannot handle drives larger than 2,019MB.
 Larger values will result in format immediately exiting with a "Divide overflow" error.

 ### Bare-bones install
 If you decide to do just an absolute minimal install, and effectively skip the MS-DOS 4.0x install program, you don't need to worry about the buggy MS-DOS 4.0x installer.

-From the DOSBox-X ``Z:\>`` prompt, you need to create HDD image and mount it.
 ```
  IMGMAKE hdd.img -t hd -size 32 -nofs
  IMGMOUNT 2 hdd.img -fs none
 ```
-Then you need to boot from the first MS-DOS 4.0x disk, which is called either Setup (3.5") or Install (5.25"), depending on the media type.
+Now you need to boot from the first MS-DOS 4.0x disk, which is called either Setup or Install depending on the media type.
 ```
  BOOT SETUP.IMG
 ```